bbqiu/agent-on-app-proto/openai-agents-sdk-stateful/README.md

       EXECUTE format('GRANT SELECT, INSERT, UPDATE ON ALL TABLES IN SCHEMA ai_chatbot TO %I;', app_sp);

       -------------------------------------------------------------------
-      -- For agent memory/backend: Public schema for short-term memory tables
+      -- For agent memory/backend: Public schema for session tables
       -------------------------------------------------------------------
       EXECUTE format('GRANT USAGE, CREATE ON SCHEMA public TO %I;', app_sp);

       EXECUTE format('GRANT SELECT, INSERT, UPDATE ON TABLE public.agent_sessions TO %I;', app_sp);
       EXECUTE format('GRANT SELECT, INSERT, UPDATE ON TABLE public.agent_messages TO %I;',       app_sp);
-      -- For all sequences in public (short-term memory tables) EXECUTE format(
+      -- For all sequences in public (session tables) EXECUTE format(
          'GRANT USAGE, SELECT, UPDATE ON ALL SEQUENCES IN SCHEMA public TO %I;', app_sp